-May offers to guarantee British benefits for EU citizens
+May offers to protect benefits of EU citizens living in Britain

 "MANDATE IN TATTERS"

-A 15-page document giving a point-by-point explanation of the proposals said Britain would allow current immigrants from the EU to retain healthcare and other benefits that are more generous than those given to migrants from elsewhere.

-It said those who had lived in Britain for five years by an as yet unspecified cut-off point could stay for life -- a right foreigners already have in the rest of the EU, while those more recently arrived would be allowed to stay until they reach the threshold for "settled status".

-Jeremy Corbyn, leader of Britain's main opposition Labour Party, said May's reduced stature after losing her parliamentary majority in an election on June 8, meant that she could no longer wring out a good deal for Britain from the EU.
+Jeremy Corbyn, leader of Britain's main opposition Labour Party, said May's reduced stature after losing her majority in the June 8 election, meant that she could no longer wring out a good deal for Britain from the EU.

 "She wanted a landslide and she lost her majority.
 Now her mandate is in tatters, but the prime minister still insists she's the best person to get a good deal for Britain," he said to loud cheers from his party.